 #3 – Section 70

-It states that in case a person does anything for the other person lawfully or gives the delivery of something without intending to do the same gratuitously where the benefits of the same have been enjoyed by the receiving party, and then such receiving party is bound to give the compensation to former party.
+It states that in case a person does anything for the other person lawfully or gives the delivery of something without intending to do the same gratuitously where the receiving party has enjoyed the benefits of the same.
+Then such a receiving party is bound to give compensation to the former party.

 #4 – Section 71

 It states that in case there is a person who finds goods that belongs to another party and takes such goods into his custody, then the former has responsibility the same as that of a bailee.

 #5 – Section 72